-2.7.1 Display of safety instructions
+2.8.1 Display of warning messages and information

-Safety instructions are identified with the following symbols.
+Warning messages are identified with symbols.
 They indicate special risks when handling the product and are accompanied by relevant signal words that express the extent of the risk.
 Furthermore, useful tips and recommendations for efficient, error-free operation are specially highlighted.